-I can help you make sense of and come to terms with your experience, rebuild your self-esteem - so you feel okay with who you are, and form and maintain loving and supportive relationships.
+I can support you in making sense of and coming to terms with your experience, rebuilding your self-esteem - so you feel okay with who you are, and in establishing and maintaining healthy relationships.

-We will work together at your pace - in a way that is helpful for you, and for as long as you need.
+We will work together in a way that feels helpful for you, and for as long as you need.

 Are you currently in an abusive relationship or think you might be?

 People who inflict domestic abuse are often partners - when you're dating, living together, married or in a civil partnership, ex-partners or parents, and sometimes grandparents, siblings or children, yet it isn't always easy to recognise or acknowledge.